rsCPSyEu/ovd_cod/README.md

 ## Overview
 This repository hosts the dataset links and evaluation code for **"Open-vocabulary vs. Closed-set: Best Practice for Few-shot Object Detection Considering Text Describability"**.
-This code is essential for reproducing the results presented in our research or for further development and testing.

 ## Datasets
 We repurpose existing **ODinW (Object Detection in the Wild)** datasets, using the images without any modifications.
 To download the images and original annotations, please follow the instructions provided to access each original resource.
 For more details of the datasets, please refer to the original papers, [GLIP](https://arxiv.org/abs/2112.03857) and [ELEVATER](https://arxiv.org/abs/2204.08790).

-#### Download Original Dataset Resoueces
+### Download Original Dataset Resoueces
-To download original datasets, please follow the instrution provided by official repositry of [GLIP](https://github.com/microsoft/GLIP).
+To download original datasets, i.e., **ODinW (Object Detection in the Wild)**, please follow the instrution provided by official repositry of [GLIP's official repositry](https://github.com/microsoft/GLIP).

-#### Donload Annotations for Our Few-shot Samples
+### Donload Annotations for Our Few-shot Samples
 For evaluation of few-shot object detection performance, we repeat a sampling process five times using different random seeds.
-Please access [this link]() to download each annotation file with different random seed.
+Please access [this link](https://www.dropbox.com/home/Dataset/OVD_COD) to download each annotation file with different random seed.

 <!-- ## How to Use